 - and self-driving tech.

 The uptake of these applications* has grown during the pandemic as people were forced to become more connected during the lockdown.

 AI has made inroads into enterprise technology, streamlining workflows etc., and while there is big ambition on the adoption of AI, the reality is its uptake among global companies is not where it should be according to Forbes Insights.
 A KPMG report (2020) suggests that there is an AI 'trust gap', which has ‘prevailed amid a lack of quality data and an ensuing reluctance to hand critical business decisions over to machines’.
 This lack of data is perceived as a barrier to adoption.
 Similarly, the 2021 McKinsey AI report, suggests that its ‘findings show no increase in AI adoption’.

 What’s the problem with AI?

-As a branding agency working in the technology sector, we have seen many AI-driven propositions in our time, some interesting and cool stuff that isn’t accelerating as fast as perhaps it should.
-It seems to us overall that AI has a bit of a positioning problem in the following three areas:
+As a branding agency working in the technology sector, we have seen many AI-driven propositions in our time, interesting and cool stuff that isn’t accelerating as fast as perhaps it should.
+It seems to us that AI has a bit of a positioning problem in the following three areas:

-- Language used – exclusive and not very clear.
+- Language – exclusive and not very clear.

 - Perception – fear and distrust.

 - Clarity – what is the problem being solved?

-AI is sometimes positioned as a silver bullet or a panacea, but that doesn’t make it real for end-users who aren’t clear about how it works or what problem it's solving for them.
+AI is sometimes positioned as a silver bullet or a panacea, but that doesn’t make it real for end-users who aren’t clear about how it works or what problem it's solving.
 The word ‘artificial’ doesn’t evoke trust or security and has not changed since its inception in the 50s.
 There are many definitions as to what AI is, again confusing, and on top of that, there are subfields (machine learning and deep learning) often used in conjunction with AI which muddies the water even further.